pat-earl/faculty-page/src/teaching/2021-2022/135-comp-sci-1/hw/prog5.md

     - Problem statement
     - Program inputs and outputs
     - Formulas
-    - Program design -- either in pseudocode format
+    - Program design -- In outline format.
     - Test cases -- include at least three test cases, with at least one consisting of invalid values/results.
 2. Code documentation
     - Variable declarations